Moving to Helsinki, Finland

 When we asked expats and global nomads about the quality of medical care in Helsinki, they replied:

 "Healthcare services in Helsinki, are known for their high quality and accessibility.
 The city's healthcare system is primarily funded by the government, ensuring that residents have access to affordable and comprehensive care.
 Primary healthcare services are provided through local health centers, which offer a range of services, including general practitioner consultations, dental care, mental health services, and maternity care.
 In addition to primary care, Helsinki is home to several specialized medical facilities and hospitals, such as the Helsinki University Hospital, which is renowned for its cutting-edge research and advanced treatments.
 These facilities provide a wide range of specialized care, including emergency services, surgery, and rehabilitation.
 The healthcare system in Helsinki also emphasizes preventive care, with various programs and initiatives aimed at promoting healthy lifestyles and early detection of illnesses.
 This includes regular health check-ups, vaccinations, and screenings for various conditions.
 Furthermore, Helsinki's healthcare services are supported by a robust digital infrastructure, which enables seamless communication between healthcare providers and patients.
 This includes electronic health records, e-prescriptions, and online appointment booking systems, making it easier for residents to manage their healthcare needs.
-Overall, healthcare services in Helsinki are characterized by their high quality, accessibility, and focus on both treatment and prevention, ensuring that residents have access to the care they need to maintain their health and well-being," said one expat.
+Overall, healthcare services in Helsinki are characterized by their high quality, accessibility, and focus on both treatment and prevention, ensuring that residents have access to the care they need to maintain their health and well-being," commented one expat living in Helsinki.

 What are medical services in Helsinki like?